How to Target High-Intent and Long-Tail SEO Keywords

 3. Write Content that Draws in Users

-Now that you’ve done the work of compiling a high-intent keyword list, all that’s left is putting those words on a page.
+Now that you’ve compiled a high-intent keyword list, all that’s left is to put those words on a page.

 Your long-tail keywords aren’t the only component of compelling copy.
 First and foremost, you must create content that engages users.
 You’re writing to serve and draw in real people, not Google’s crawlers.